kevinsullivan/cs-dm/notes/_build/html/_sources/03-problems-with-imperative-code.rst.txt

 Python updates a *global* variable and then incoporates its value into the result the next time the procedure is called, then the procedure could easily return a different result each time it is called even if the argument values are the same.
-The human mind is simpl not powerful enough to see what can happen when computations distant in time and in space (in the sense of being separated in the code) interact with each other.
+The human mind is simply not powerful enough to see what can happen when computations distant in time and in space (in the sense of being separated in the code) interact with each other.